 Key Stage 5

-The AQA A Level Computer Science course moves that emphasis to developing a wide range of problem solving skills, understanding and developing new software and, it goes to the heart of how a computer functions from the lowest level.
+Students are expected to practice their programming skills outside of lessons and therefore do not have to rely on access to general sixth form computing facilities but have access to Computer Science specific clusters of machines outside of teaching lessons.
 Every student who studies Computer Science leaves with a broad technical knowledge and the ability to write their own programs and software in VB.Net and other programming languages of their choice.
 Computer programming is becoming a necessary skill in a number of different disciplines – undergraduate students reading Physics, Engineering, Mathematics and Computer Science must all learn how to program and a head-start can be vital.

 Outside the Classroom

-ICT rooms are open from 8.30am to 5.pm daily for students who wish to study, and beyond these times by negotiation with staff.
+ICT rooms are open from 8.30am to 5pm daily for students who wish to study, and beyond these times by negotiation with staff.
 In addition, ICT rooms are available for study and are supervised by teaching staff and learning supervisors at lunch times with specific rooms allocated to different year groups.